 First, I wanted a label that came close to the syllables in Tholian.
 Secondly, the melody of that word appealed to me.
 Thirdly, I knew I could not use Tholian because it belongs to the creator of the Star Trek series.

-A Trithemian Web™ is an interactive, contemporary, artistic presentation of a cryptogram that when deciphered reveals the blended elements, the ‘Title’ I bestowed on that particular piece and my thoughts on a particular subject.
+A Trithemian Web™ is an interactive, contemporary, artistic presentation of a cryptogram that when deciphered reveals blended elements, if present, the ‘Title’ I bestowed on that particular piece and my thoughts on a particular subject.

-Please read the ‘History‘ to fully understand why I didn’t produce a cryptogram using linear graphics for public display thirty five years ago.
+Please read My Story to fully understand why I didn’t produce a cryptogram using linear graphics for public display thirty five years ago.
 Over the years, a single issue that no one could solve (including me) stalled the project.
 Simple is an understatement.
 I finally figured it out.

 In conclusion, this website provides all the information you need to decipher a Trithemian Web™.
 Each piece is designed to be solved.
 All you need is a little patience.